MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code-completions.md

 # IntelliCode Completions Preview for Visual Studio Code

-The [IntelliCode Completions extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode-completions) is an experimental extension which predicts up to a whole line of code based on your current code context.
+The [IntelliCode Completions extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode-completions) predicts up to a whole line of code based on your current context.
+Predictions appear as grey-text to the right of your cursor.
+This extension supports Python, JavaScript, and TypeScript.

 ![IntelliCode Completions for Python in Visual Studio Code](media/wlc.gif)

-This extension may contain unstable, experimental code.
-The IntelliCode team is focused on iterating rapidly and new functionality will be added.

 ## How to use
 ![IntelliCode Completions interpreting IntelliSense completion list selection in Visual Studio Code](media/intellisenseSelection.gif)